csharpsi/soap-poc/README.md

   useEmptyTag: true
 });
 ```

+ `node-soap` uses the WSDL file to auto discover methods which it then attaches to the `client` object.
+It's clever enough to create both callback and Promise versions of each method, with the Promise methods named with an "Async" suffix.
+The return type of the async methods is roughly `Promise<[data: Object, rawResponse: string, metadata: Object, rawRequest: string]>`

+**For example:** An API method defined in the WSDL as "search" will result in there being a `client.search(args, callback)` _and_ a `await client.searchAsync(args)` method.

+Netsuite defines asynchronous methods that work differently from traditional `async/await` methods, however, there are also async versions of these methods, resulting in method names such as `asyncAddListAsync()`.

 `client.describe()` can be used to display a list of available methods.
 Below is an example output from the describe function